 It was an evening mucking about on the Raspberry Pi, that I noticed that the default search engine on the Epiphany browser on the Pi was Duck Duck Go.
 I'd never heard of it before, it seemed to be a real minnow in the search engine field.
 There is something in me that always wants to back the minnow.

-I felt that Duck Duck Go had real potential.
-It had a few things going for it from the outset, it has delightfully stupid name.
-Every search engine needs a stupid name, and really can you get any more stupid than Duck Duck Go!
+After exploring Duck Duck Go for a while I felt it had real potential, primarily because It had a few things going for it from the outset, it has delightfully stupid name.
+Every search engine needs a stupid name, and really can't you get any more stupid than Duck Duck Go!

 After satisfying the key element a search Search Engine needs. it was it's tag line that really grabbed me